piergiaj/pytorch-i3d/README.md

 This code is based on Deepmind's [Kinetics-I3D](https://github.com/deepmind/kinetics-i3d).
 Including PyTorch versions of their models.

+## Note
+This code was written for PyTorch 0.3.
+Version 0.4 and newer may cause issues.

 # Fine-tuning and Feature Extraction
 We provide code to extract I3D features and fine-tune I3D for charades.
 Our fine-tuned models on charades are also available in the models director (in addition to Deepmind's trained models).
 The deepmind pre-trained models were converted to PyTorch and give identical results (flow_imagenet.pt and rgb_imagenet.pt).
 These models were pretrained on imagenet and kinetics (see [Kinetics-I3D](https://github.com/deepmind/kinetics-i3d) for details).